 Existing law generally provides for the protection of minors on the internet, including by imposing certain requirements on an operator of an internet website, online service, online application, or mobile application if it is directed to minors or the operator has actual knowledge that a minor is using it.
 Among those provisions, existing law requires the operator to permit a minor who is a registered user to remove content or information that the user posted on the operator's internet website, online service, online application, or mobile application, as specified.

-This bill would require a social media platform to provide a mechanism by which a child influencer can, after reaching 18 years of age, request their parent, legal guardian, or family member to edit or delete content that features the child influencer as a minor and for which the parent, legal guardian, or family member received compensation for sharing on the platform, as specified.
-The bill would require the parent, legal guardian, or family member to delete or edit the content so that the child influencer is no longer featured within 10 business days of receiving the notification of the request.
-The bill would authorize a child influencer to bring a specified civil action against a parent, legal guardian, or family member who violates the bill.
+This bill would require a social media platform to provide a clear and conspicuous mechanism by which a child influencer, as defined, can request a vlogger, either directly or through a specified notice process, to delete or edit certain paid content that features the child influencer as a minor, as prescribed.
+The bill would require the vlogger to delete or edit the content so that the child influencer is no longer featured within 10 business days of receiving the request.
+The bill would define "vlogger" to mean a person who is a parent, legal guardian, or family member of a child influencer who shared images or video content featuring that child influencer constituting at least 30% of the person's content shared on social media platforms and who received compensation for sharing that content featuring the child influencer.
+The bill would authorize a child influencer to bring a specified civil action against a vlogger who violates the bill.